Find Affordable College Courses

 $4,879 Average Tuition & Fees

-Florida Atlantic University came in at #7 in this year’s edition of the Best Value Communication & Journalism Schools in Florida ranking.
-FAU is a fairly large public school located in the small city of Boca Raton.
+With a ranking of #7, Florida Atlantic University did quite well on this year’s best value schools for communication and journalism students.
+FAU is a fairly large public school located in the city of Boca Raton.

-In-state tuition fees for undergraduate students at FAU are $4,879 per year.
+The average tuition and fees for an in-state undergraduate at FAU are $4,879 a year.
 While working on their degree, communication and journalism majors at FAU accumulate an average of around $20,988 in student debt.
 This translates to an average monthly loan payment of $96, based on a 10-year repayment plan.

 Read More…